ruchirshetye/aws-cloudformation-ecs-poc-simple/README.md

 1. Visit [AWS Cloudformation with Senzing template](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=senzing-poc&templateURL=https://s3-external-1.amazonaws.com/cf-templates-xoqvergspzx7-us-east-1/2020365v5b-cloudformation.yaml)
 1. In lower-right, click on "Next" button.
 1. In **Specify stack details**
-    1. In **Stack name**
-        1. Enter an identifier of your choosing.
-           Example: "senzing-poc"
     1. In **Parameters**
         1. In **Senzing installation**
             1. Accept the End User Licence Agreement